 The use of isometric perspective has been an enduring theme in Alex’s work for Genuary.
 For the Architecture prompted, he wrote code that arranges a library of hand-drawn grids into an isometric cityscape.
 Partly inspired by La Défence in Paris, the work transforms abstract grids into images that appear representationally architectural.
 The outputs appear to be highly detailed hand-drawings, questioning the boundary between the digital and the analogue.
 Alex is currently developing a new range of artwork that extends this exploration of drawing and modularity.

 In 2021, one of the prompts was a small block of recursive code, a function that calls itself.
 In other words, the code does something to some data, feeding the result back into itself again and again until some kind of condition is met.
 Highly complex reults can be acheived from very simple starting points.
 For the 2022 Destroy A Square prompt, Alex developed code that began with a simple square.
 A section of it was edited and added back to the image over and over again, reulting in a complex geometric image.

-The code from Draw 10,000 Of Something and Architecture is currently being developed into two new collections.
-The former will use a wider range of motifs derived from textile design, with a selection of new colour algorithms and the addition of recursive possibilities.
-The latter will use a new library of hand-drawn images, building structures that are reminiscent of architecture.
+The code from Draw 10,000 Of Something is currently being developed into two new collections.
+It will use a wider range of motifs derived from textile design, with a selection of new colour algorithms and the addition of recursive possibilities.
+The code from Architecture has been developed into Connected Play, using a new library of hand-drawn images, building structures that are reminiscent of architecture.

 Buying or commissioning